 YUMA TERRITORIAL PRISON STATE HISTORIC PARK

-US Fish and Wildlife Services
+Camping on US Fish and Wildlife Service Land in Arizona

 US Fish and Wildlife manages a total of 9 wildlife refuges and 3 fish hatcheries throughout Arizona.
 These pristine areas offer various recreational opportunities, including camping, hiking, and technical 4×4 trails.
 Many allow motorized access.
-The primary purpose of these areas is for hunting and fishing.
-Some have cabins available on a first-come, first-serve basis.
+The primary purpose of these areas is hunting and fishing.
+Some have cabins available on a first-come, first-served basis.

 Each Wildlife Refuge has a separate set of rules and regulations.
 Use the links below to find a Wildlife Refuge in Arizona.
 You will find the rules on each refuge website under the “Visit” tab in the menu.